What is a Wrongful Death?

 In Texas, exemplary damages are achievable and can be recovered when a wrongful death is caused by a reasonable person acting in an irresponsible or grossly negligent manner.
 Exemplary damages are also referred to as ‘punitive damages.’
 This is a process intended to hold the responsible party accountable for their gross negligence and to punish the culprit offering justice for the party that was wronged.

-Compassionate and Aggressive Representation
+Compassionate and Aggressive Representation by wrongful death attorneys

-With nearly three decades of experience in representing individuals in wrongful death cases, our Houston law firm works tirelessly to uncover the truth behind the loss of your loved one, while allowing you and your family to receive compensation for the immense emotional and monetary loss you suffered.
+With nearly three decades of experience in representing individuals in wrongful death cases, our Houston wrongful death law firm works tirelessly to uncover the truth behind the loss of your loved one, while allowing you and your family to receive compensation for the immense emotional and monetary loss you suffered.
 While no amount of money can bring back a precious loved one, these funds can help alleviate the financial stress that can follow from losing a wage earner or paying high end-of-life medical costs, allowing you to focus on healing and rebuilding your life rather than how you’ll make ends meet.

 At Charles J. Argento & Associates, our compassionate and accomplished staff understands the pain and suffering that comes along with the unexpected loss of a loved one.
 We work tirelessly as a team to prepare the best case possible for you and your family, so you and your family can focus on emotional healing.
-Contact our Houston lawyer today at (713) 225-5050 for a free consultation.
-Our attorney works solely on a contingency basis, so we recover absolutely no fees unless we win your case first.
+Contact our Houston wrongful death lawyer today at (713) 225-5050 for a free consultation.
+Our wrongful death attorney works solely on a contingency basis, so we recover absolutely no fees unless we win your case first.
 Allow our staff to help you through this difficult time by handling communication with the insurance agents, attorneys and personal or corporate entity that you believe is responsible for the loss of your loved one